ohata-toast/Push/zh/console-guide.md

 ## Scheduled Delivery

-You can send push notificaition at the scheduled time.
+You can send push notification at the scheduled time.
 Go Console and click **Notification > Push > Reservation** to do so.

 The following is the format for scheduled delivery: